-Kerry Andrew is a freelance composer/performer and music educator based in London.
-She specialises in experimental vocal music and music-theatre with a twist of pop, jazz, folk, world music and everything in between.
-She is a published choral composer with two large-scale choral releases on Boreas Music.
-Choral and experimental work has been heard on BBC Radio 3, BBC Radio 4, 6Music and Classic FM and on national news channels.
-She won a British Composer Award in 2010, was shortlisted again in 2012, and was 2010-12′s Composer in Residence at Handel House Museum.
-In 2013, she wrote a community chamber opera for Wigmore Hall as part of their Britten centenary celebrations, and a wild-swimming themed chamber opera for the Tete a Tete Festival.
+Kerry Andrew is a freelance composer, performer and writer based in London.
+She specialises in experimental vocal music and music-theatre, choral music, folk, jazz, and community music.
+Her work has been heard on BBC Radio 3, BBC Radio 4, BBC 6Music and Classic FM and on national news channels and is performed internationally.
+She won a British Composer Award in 2010, and twice more in 2014 for her chamber operas ‘Woodwose’ and ‘Dart’s Love’.
+She was 2010-12′s Composer in Residence at Handel House Museum.

 ‘Kerry Andrew makes a rock-steady bass for juice, with wonderful clear diction and a vivid personality.‘ The Telegraph

 ‘Imagine Bjork working her magic on the English folk tradition’ Uncut